libvirt/libvirt-go/README.md

 The libvirt go package provides API coverage for libvirt versions from 1.2.0 onwards, through conditional compilation of newer APIs.

+By default the binding will support APIs in libvirt.so, libvirt-qemu.so and libvirt-lxc.so.
+Coverage for the latter two libraries can be dropped from the build using build tags 'without_qemu' or 'without_lxc' respectively.

 ## Development status

 The Go API is considered to be production ready and aims to be kept